Olatubosun/rocksdb.docs/Merge-Operator.md

   db_->GetMergeOperands(ReadOptions(), db_->DefaultColumnFamily(), "k1", values.data(), merge_operands_info,
   &number_of_operands);
 ```
 The above API returns all the merge operands corresponding to the key.
-If the number of merge operands in DB is greater than merge_operands_options.expected_max_number_of_operands no merge operands are returned and status is Incomplete.
+If the number of merge operands in DB is greater than merge_operands_options.expected_max_number_of_operands, no merge operands are returned and status is Incomplete.
 Merge operands returned are in the order of insertion.

 DB Bench has a benchmark that uses Example 1 to demonstrate the performance difference of doing an online merge and then operating on the collection vs simply returning the sub-lists and operating on the sub-lists.
 To run the benchmark the command is :
 `./db_bench -benchmarks=getmergeoperands --merge_operator=sortlist`